Cassia County School District #151

 Our Attendance Office Personnel will send a letter home quarterly if your child goes over or is close to 10% days missed.

-Excused absences are absences from school with the parent/guardian’s knowledge and consent, which may include, but are not limited to, illness, medical appointments, or death in the family, authorized school activities, or other pre-arranged absence.
+Excused absences are absences from school with the parent/guardian’s knowledge and consent, which may include, but are not limited to, illness, medical appointments, or death in the family, authorized school activities, or other pre-arranged absences.
 Unexpected absences are absences without the knowledge and consent of the student’s parent/guardian.
 Any student who arrives in the classroom after 8:05 is considered tardy.
-If the student arrives at school after 8:35, they will be marked absent for the morning.
-If a student leaves school before 2:50 they will be marked absent for the afternoon.
-IF a student leaves after 2:50 they will be marked tardy as well.
+If the student arrives at school after 9:30, (20% of the day) they will be marked absent for the day.
+If a student leaves school for a period of time exceeding 1.5 hours, they will be marked absent.
+(Policy Number 522)

 “Your child may be photographed and video recorded in our schools in the classroom, at events such as assemblies, concerts, games, etc. for use by the school, the district, parents/guardians like yourself, and the news media